scottdorman/scottdorman.github.io/_posts/2006/2006-06-18-performance-in-net-managed-applications.md

 Building managed applications is generally a lot different than building non-managed applications.
 The problems faced by .NET developers are different than those faced by C++ (or even VB) developers.
 Since .NET is a garbage-collected language and the development process seems to be generally more intuitive (at least in C#) than many other programming languages and environments it is very easy to build applications rapidly.

-Visual Stduio 2005 definately takes the concept of rapid application development to the next level and allows developers to raapidly create applications in a much shorter time frame.
+Visual Studio 2005 definitely takes the concept of rapid application development to the next level and allows developers to rapidly create applications in a much shorter time frame.
 However, this ease of use does come with a cost.
 Visual Studio 2005 allows developers to write code fast, but it doesn't help us write fast code.
 There is an important distinction between the two.

 In order to write fast code, you need to have an understanding of two things: